LacunaOmnibus/pt-Open/readme.md

 passwd
 sudo apt install openssh-server -y
 ```
+Upgrading distribution can cause screen to go black, you will want to be on a remote machine.
+Secure it after.
 # Remote in 2 or 3 sessions
 `ssh desktop@192.168.0.37`  |  192.168.x.x (x = your server IP)
 ```